Childish Gambino Paints The American History And Culture In ‘This Is America’ (Meaning)

 Without giving any further notice, his recent music videos speaks for itself.
 A huge media coverage has been done already to depict the layers in the video.

-If the main message is a hit to racism and gun violence in America, in plus of being addressed to the Entertainment industry that keeps distracting the world from the chaos that is occurring nowadays, many other things are to be considered in this video.
+With « This Is America », Childish Gambino conveys a powerful message that hit racism and gun violence in America.
+Plus it addresses the Entertainment industry which keeps distracting the world from the chaos that is occurring nowadays.
+Many other things are yet to be considered in this video.

 This body of work is historical.
 This might be one of the most impactful pieces since the Kendrick Lamar’s Alright video.